ByteMaverick/LiveDrift/README.md

 ### 4. Model Training
 - **XGBoost** (for speed & interpretability) for the prototype will later move to an LSTM Neural Network.
 - Evaluation and registration in the **Model Registry**.
-- Lime to explain Predictions
+- Lime to explain Predictions(Later Addition)

 ### 5. Drift Monitoring
 - **Evidently AI** checks model performance and data distribution on regular intervals.